Renegade Rows – Do You Make These Mistakes? Part II

 The second issue is whether you do the renegade rows with proper form to ensure that your core gets maximum stimulation.
 So in this article I will address the issue of proper form in more detail.

-Here Is A Video With A Good Explanation Of The Proper Form For Renegade Rows
+Good Explanation Of Proper Form

-[This video is very helpful in understanding how to transfer the weight between your arms so that you can row with the free arm.
-Just watch it and you will see what I mean.]
+This video is very helpful in understanding how to transfer the weight between your arms so that you can row with the free arm.
+Just watch it and you will see what I mean.

-Here Is My Buddy Vasko In Our Gym Doing The Exercise PERFECTLY With 40kg Dumbbells
+My Buddy Vasko Doing The Exercise PERFECTLY

-[Vasko is very strong for his size 6'2'', 190 lbs, can deadlift 200kg+.
+Vasko is very strong for his size 6’2”, 190 lbs, can deadlift 200kg+.
 Note that he is an athlete and needs his body weight to stay down, yet his strength needs to be as high as possible to be fast and explosive.
-This is what the relative strength advantage is all about.]
+This is what the relative strength advantage is all about.

-Here Are 3 Examples Of How NOT To Do It
+Here Are Examples Of How NOT To Do It

 Renegade Rows are done to teach and enhance core stabilization.
 Low reps are the only option here.
 Sets of 10 while good for fatiguing the muscle and building it up, are USELESS here.
 Maximal contraction is the goal when training for stabilization.

-[This guy is actually walking around with the exercise.
-He is not getting the core strength benefits from this exercise.]
+This guy is actually walking around with the exercise.
+He is not getting the core strength benefits from this exercise.

 It is true that he is burning some calories – but again the renegade row is NOT a fat loss or general physical preparedness exercise.
 It is a drill that makes your abs freaky strong and rock hard.
 If done correctly!